zulip/zulip/docs/testing.md

 Chrome's is a sampling profiler while Firebug's is an instrumenting profiler.
 Using them both can be helpful because they provide different information.

-## Python 3 Compatibility

-Zulip is working on supporting Python 3, and all new code in Zulip should be Python 2+3 compatible.
-We have converted most of the codebase to be compatible with Python 3 using a suite of 2to3 conversion tools and some manual work.
-In order to avoid regressions in that compatibility as we continue to develop new features in Zulip, we have a special tool, `tools/check-py3`, which checks all code for Python 3 syntactic compatibility by running a subset of the automated migration tools and checking if they trigger any changes. `tools/check-py3` is run automatically in Zulip's Travis CI tests (in the 'static-analysis' build) to avoid any regressions, but is not included in `test-all` since it is quite slow.

-To run `tools/check-py3`, you need to install the `modernize` and `future` Python packages (which are included in `requirements/py3k.txt`, which itself is included in `requirements/dev.txt`, so you probably already have these packages installed).

-To run `check-py3` on just the Python files in a particular directory, you can change the current working directory (e.g. `cd zerver/`) and run `check-py3` from there.